Solved: USB Keyboard not working on Mac or MacBook?

 Reset SMC

-Update your Macintosh OS with latest version
+Update your Macintosh OS with the latest version.

 • Go to System Preferences from the Apple Menu.